New England Dragway: History

 The NEHRC began looking for a suitable location to purchase land for the construction of a drag strip that would service the Boston market.
 After an exhaustive search, a large tract of land on the border of the rural towns of Epping, NH and Brentwood, NH was purchased by a group of shareholders, and construction of the racing surface and permanent facilities was completed in the late summer of 1966.

 The track was originally sanctioned by the American Hot Rod Association (AHRA), and was also qualified by the National Hot Rod Association (NHRA) as an officially recognized track for speed and elapsed time records.
 New England Dragway played host to an annual stop on the AHRA Grand American Series of Professional Drag Racing Series until that organization's demise in the mid-1980s.
 The NHRA then become the sanctioning body for the track but did not include it in their national event schedule.

 In an effort to get a national event at the track, New England Dragway switched its sanctioning to the International Hot Rod Association (IHRA) in 1992.
 The IHRA held its North American Nationals at the track from 1992 until 2009.

 In 2010, sanctioning returned to the NHRA, and in 2013, following improvements and upgrades to the facility, the drag strip began hosting the NHRA New England Nationals.

+The 2020 New England Nationals were canceled due to the COVID-19 pandemic, and the 2023 New England Nationals were cancelled because of weather.
+That race was replaced by an entire round on Friday and Saturday at Bristol Dragway before the Sunday races.

+New England Dragway will host the New England Nationals as part of NHRA Mission Foods Drag Racing Series on the weekend of May 31-June 2, 2024.